Hyundai Bayon Review 2025: Price, specs & boot space

 If you're looking for something a little more efficient, the Toyota Yaris Cross returns up to 64.1mpg.
 The plug-in hybrid Renault Captur E-Tech, meanwhile, can travel up to 30 miles under electric power alone.

 While the Hyundai Bayon is too new for any scary reliability horror stories to emerge, the brand generally makes some exceptionally reliable cars.
-Indeed, Hyundai ranked third in the latest HonestJohn.co.uk Satisfaction Index, while we haven't heard of any common issues with cars such as the Hyundai i20 or Kona SUV.
+Indeed, Hyundai ranked seventh in the latest HonestJohn.co.uk Satisfaction Index, while we haven't heard of any common issues with cars such as the Hyundai i20 or Kona SUV.
 A five-year, unlimited-mileage warranty is a big selling point, too.

-Hyundai Bayon Review 2023: front static
+Hyundai Bayon Review: front static

 That means the Hyundai Bayon is at the budget end of the small SUV market, sitting beneath the Kona in the brand's line-up.
 It's pretty comprehensively equipped for the cash, too (see below for exact details), which makes the Bayon a bit of a rare new car bargain.